aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/docs/DRIFT_HANDLING.md

 | ASEA-SharedNetwork-Phase2                             | FlowLog[VPC]cloudwatchlogs      | One occurrence per VPC.
 Difference in tags                                           |
 | ASEA-SharedNetwork-Phase2-VpcEndpoints1               | EndpointEndpoint...             | Private hosted zone for interface endpoints are shared to additional VPCs          |
 | ASEA-SharedNetwork-Phase3                             | _private domain name_           | Private hosted zone for interface endpoints are shared to additional VPCs          |

+**Note about tags and drift**: ASEA uses CloudFormation stack-level tags to apply tags to all supported resources in a stack.
+Tags applied at stack-level can generate false positives on drift detection.
+You can review the column `PropertyDifferencesPaths` from the `AllDriftDetectedResources.csv` file to verify the properties that have drifted to confirm if only tags are drifted on the resource.